google/bloaty/README.md

                      The default is --demangle=short.
   --disassemble=FUNCTION
+                     Disassemble this function (EXPERIMENTAL) --domain=DOMAIN    Which domains to show.
+Possible values are:
+                       --domain=vm
+                       --domain=file
+                       --domain=both (the default)
-                     Disassemble this function (EXPERIMENTAL) -n NUM             How many rows to show per level before collapsing other keys into '[Other]'.
+  -n NUM             How many rows to show per level before collapsing
+                     other keys into '[Other]'.
 Set to '0' for unlimited.
                      Defaults to 20.